top of page

 EPS Pipes & Drums in the 60's & 70's

-Today’s Edmonton Police Service Pipes and Drums were formed in 1959, when members of the Service, most of whom were Scottish and Irish expatriates, expressed an interest in forming a band.
+Today’s Edmonton Police Service Pipes and Drums were formed in early 1960, when members of the Service, most of whom were Scottish and Irish expatriates, expressed an interest in forming a band.
 Two years of practice paid off on November 9, 1961, when Chief Constable M.F.E.
 Anthony gave his official sanction after hearing the members play Road to the Isles and the band became the official band of the Edmonton Police Service.

 Two necessities for any highland pipe band, especially one representing a well-respected police service, include instruments and regalia.
 These needs were graciously fulfilled through financial grants provided by the Edmonton Police Force, The Edmonton Police Association, and The City of Edmonton.
 The partnerships fostered with these organizations remain strong and intact today.
 The determination as to which tartan the band would wear resulted in a decision to don the Prince Charles Edward “Bonnie Prince Charlie” Stewart tartan.
 Many police pipe bands throughout Canada and the world proudly wear this highly recognizable and distinguished tartan.